|

 Terry Mc Millan and Mickey Raphael

-Gail Davies, Paulette Carlson and Jeff Tassin
+Gail Davies, Walker Igleheart, Jeff Tassin and Paulette Carlson

 Arranged by Buddy Skipper, played by Shelly Kurland Strings